crawl/crawl/crawl-ref/INSTALL.md

 Troubleshooting tips:

 - Make sure Windows Universal C Runtime is installed in MSVC.
 - Make sure the Windows 8.1 SDK is installed in Visual Studio.
-This this doesn't appear to be available in the latest version of Visual Studio.
+This doesn't appear to be available in the latest version of Visual Studio.
 - Build Release before rebuilding both solutions with Debug
 - Use "Rebuild Solution" to make sure all files are rewritten